Celebrating CYGNA: Supporting women in academia

 - Working effectively with support staff in academia

 Middlesex University is a staunch supporter of CYGNA.
-We have had a meeting at Middlesex at the start of every CYGNA year since 2015.
-My colleague and member of the CYGNA organizing team, Shasha Zhao, always finds us a very nice room, for our last meeting she even secured the VC’s board room, very fitting for our seminar on academic promotion.
+We have had a meeting at Middlesex at every CYGNA year since 2015.
+My colleague and member of the CYGNA organizing team, Shasha Zhao, always finds us a very nice room, for two of our meetings she even secured the VC’s board room, very fitting for our seminar on academic promotion.
 In all modesty, I think we provide the best catering of any university.
 You won’t find a meagre plate of biscuits for the coffee break or a small plate of sandwiches for our networking dinner when we have a CYGNA meeting at Middlesex :-)

 Anne-Wil Harzing is Professor of International Management at Middlesex University, London and visiting professor of International Management at Tilburg University.
 She is a Fellow of the Academy of International Business, a select group of distinguished AIB members who are recognized for their outstanding contributions to the scholarly development of the field of international business.
 In addition to her academic duties, she also maintains the Journal Quality List and is the driving force behind the popular Publish or Perish software program.